 UW Faculty Diversity Initiative: UW Bothell Bridge Funding

-As a key component of UW’s Faculty Diversity Initiative (FDI), the Chancellor and I have allocated temporary funds of $700,000 to support the UW Bothell campus in successfully recruiting faculty who have a demonstrated commitment to diversity, equity and inclusion while contributing towards the campus’s progress towards diversifying the faculty body.
+As a key component of UW’s Faculty Diversity Initiative (FDI), the Chancellor and I have allocated temporary funds of $700,000 to support the UW Bothell campus in successfully recruiting and retaining faculty who have a demonstrated commitment to diversity, equity and inclusion while contributing towards the campus’s progress towards diversifying the faculty body.

 Bridge Funding for up to two years of salary and benefits (or four years of partial salary and benefits) are available on a competitive basis starting with FY22.
 All funding is expected to be committed by the end of FY23.
 Please note that annual funding limits (inclusive of salary and benefit costs) are as follows: $156K per year for Assistant Professors, $200K per year for Associate Professors, and $250K per year for Professors.
 These apply to both tenure-track and teaching-track faculty.

 Bridge Funding may be employed in multiple ways, including facilitating 1) junior faculty cluster hires, 2) expedited hiring of distinguished and uniquely qualified senior scholars (search waiver candidates), 3) recruitment of junior scholars at the pre-faculty level (e.g., postdocs, visiting faculty) who may in time be recruited in the normal fashion to join the UW faculty after gaining more experience, and 4) hiring a second candidate from an exceptionally diverse finalist pool for an existing faculty search.
 Other strategies may be discussed with the VCAA to determine if they apply.